4dn-dcic/tibanna/docs/simple_example.rst

 CWL
 +++

 A CWL file could look as below.
 This CWL file can be found at https://github.com/4dn-dcic/tibanna/examples/md5/md5.cwl.
 To use your own docker image, replace ``duplexa/md5:v2`` with your docker image name.
-Put this CWL file in a place where you can access through http, so that Tibanna can download this file to the cloud using ``wget`` command.
+To use your own CWL file, put this CWL file in a place where you can access through http, so that Tibanna can download this file to the cloud using ``wget`` command.

 ::